nautls/ergo-graphql/README.md

 ### Transactions (Query)

 To get the transactions of Ergo Blockchain.
+The arguments of this query are:
 - `skip`(Int): How many items to skip; Default value is 0.
 - `take`(Int): How many items to take; Default value is 50.
 - `transactionId`(String): To filter a unique transaction by is id; It's deprecated, please use `transactionIds` instead.